 Finally, an attractive feature of \yrp's design is the ability to easily randomize and distribute the probing to multiple vantage points with negligible coordination and communication overhead.
 Similar to the rapid scanning worm envisioned by Staniford et al., the permuted domain can be distributed~\cite{staniford2002own}.
-For $n$ vantage points, and a given domain $D = IPs\times TTLs$, each vantage point encrypts $\frac{|D|}{n}$ of the range $i=0,1,\ldots,|D|-1$.
-Thus, the $v$'th vantage point encrypts the range of values $\frac{|D|}{n}v$ to $\frac{|D|}{n}\left(v+1\right)$ to obtain its sequence of \\ $\langle target IP, TTL\rangle$ values to probe from the overall permutation.
+While the entire domain can be subdivided among vantage points, doing so causes different vantage points to probe different TTLs for a given target.
+Instead, a simple scheme can distribute the probing while ensuring that all hops toward a target are probed from a consistent source.
+Each of $n$ vantage points permutes the same domain $D = IPs\times TTLs$.
+However, the $i$'th vantage point only sends a probe for addresses where $IP \% (n-1) == i$.
+For additional randomness, the IP may be hashed prior to this check.
 The potential speed improvement is linearly proportional then to the number of vantage points.
-Only the values $|D|$ and $v$ need be sent to each vantage point to distribute the permuted space and achieve complete randomized coverage.
-Given our empirical (and conservative) $100kpps$ \yrp rate in this work, we estimate that it is possible to implement a distributed \yrp among $\sim$128 vantage points to traceroute to every routed IPv4 address ($\approx 2^{31}$ targets) in approximately one hour. \yrp may thus facilitate rapid collection of \emph{complete} Internet snapshots in the future.
+Only the values $|D|$, $i$, and $key$ need be sent to each vantage point to distribute the permuted space and achieve complete randomized coverage.
+Given our empirical (and conservative) $100kpps$ \yrp rate in this work, we estimate that it is possible to implement a distributed \yrp among $\approx$128 vantage points to traceroute to every routed IPv4 address ($\approx 2^{31}$ targets) in approximately one hour. \yrp may thus facilitate rapid collection of \emph{complete} Internet snapshots in the future.